How to Choose the Right Shredding Company

 The National Association for Information Destruction (NAID) is the watchdog of the shredding industry.
 They act as an independent auditor, checking a shredding company’s compliance in 22 critical areas, including everything from shred size to employee background checks.
 NAID awards their highest rating, “AAA Certified,” to only a select few shredding companies that offer the highest level of information security.
 In fact, of the 74 shredding companies operating in Texas, only 24 have been AAA Certified by NAID.
 But buyer beware!
 Many unscrupulous shredding companies will claim to be AAA NAID Certified just to get your business.
 Check their website for the NAID AAA Certified logo as proof of their standing.

-Marshall Shredding is AAA NAID Certified. – To verify our standing click here.
+Marshall Shredding is AAA NAID Certified. – Click on the image below to verify our standing

 It’s not enough for a shredding company to just shred documents.
 It’s equally important that they train your staff to protect your confidential information.